Amadou-D/A1Group13/readme.txt

 3. Navigate to the directory where the project files are located.

-4. Execute the sorting program using the following command format: java -jar Sort.jar -f<file_name> -t<type> -s<algorithm>
+4. Execute the sorting program using run configurations tab and then clicking "arguments" in the following command format: java -jar Sort.jar -f<file_name> -t<type> -s<algorithm>

    Replace: